Video games in the United States: Bethesda Softworks

-A video game publisher situated in Rockville, Maryland, is called Bethesda Softworks.
+Bethesda Softworks is a video game publisher headquartered in Rockville, Maryland.
 In 1986, Christopher Weaver established the business.
 Only the publishing role of Bethesda Softworks remained after the company broke off its internal development team into Bethesda Game Studios.
 ZeniMax was acquired by Microsoft in 2021, and Microsoft insisted that ZeniMax would continue to run as a distinct firm.
 Bethesda Softworks has published some of the most popular and best-selling games, including The Elder Scrolls V: Skyrim, Fallout 4 and Doom Eternal.
-In November 2016, Bethesda announced that Skyrim had sold over 30 million copies, making it one of the top 20 best-selling games of all time.
+On June 15, 2023, Bethesda announced that Skyrim had sold over 60 million copies, making it the best-selling American video game ever made and 7th best-selling game of all time.
+Bethesda announced that Starfield has reached over 6 million players, making it Bethesda's biggest video game launch ever.